Masood-Ahmed271/appium2.0-parallel-test-execution-selenium-grid4/README.md

-# Commands Used
+# Appium 2.0 + WebDriver.IO + Selenium Grid 4 + Docker- Android Example

-# Appium + WebDriver.IO Demo Framework - Android & IOS Example
+This project has been created to demonstrate how a QA Engineer can perform Mobile Testing using Appium + WebDriver.IO+ Selenium Grid 4 + Docker to do parallel executions on a network grid </br> </br>

-This project has been created to demonstrate how a QA Engineer can perform Mobile Testing using Appium + WebDriver.IO More commands and insights about the integration at [WebDriverIO Appium docs](https://webdriver.io/docs/api/appium/)
+More commands and insights about the integration at [WebDriverIO Appium docs](https://webdriver.io/docs/api/appium/)

 - - -